gboeing/ppd430/assignments/group-exercise-1.md

 # Group Exercise 1: Collecting Data

 See the schedule in the syllabus for all assignment due dates and expectations.
-Submissions are due by 23:59 on their due date.
 Group exercises need only one submission per group, so nominate a single submitter to submit on behalf of the whole group.
 You will be graded on your adherence to *all* the instructions.
 Please read the instructions carefully.

 This course's semester-long project requires you to identify an urban question, collect data, analyze it, and discuss how your findings answer the question.